 This review's focus covers a broad variety of subjects relating to teaching science, resource innovation, and instructional materials.
 It goes in-depth on the methods used to improve scientific education, such as making use of the resources at hand and creating useful teaching tools.
 The analysis looks at the difficulties instructors have using these tactics and offers some potential answers.

-The scope also includes diverse educational environments, including the Secondary schools in the continent, as well as educational levels ranging from secondary school to higher education.
+The scope also includes diverse educational environments, including the Secondary schools in the continent (be specific with the continent), as well as educational levels ranging from secondary school to higher education.
 It looks at how instructional materials and resource improvisation might be modified to match the unique demands of various educational situations.

-Significance
+Significance (Under the signficance, you should be able to state how stakeholders will benefits from this study).

 Enhancing scientific education is crucial for a number of reasons.
 Understanding the natural world, developing critical thinking abilities, advancing scientific literacy, and preparing students for professions in STEM (Science, Technology, Engineering, and Mathematics) disciplines are all made possible by science.